 Few alchemical manuscripts from the Middle Ages have survived, probably because they were used like cookbooks—taken into the alchemical laboratory where they suffered from the slings and arrows of alchemical misfortune.
 The lone parchment manuscript, a 15th-century miscellany of alchemical works, shows heavy use and soot marks, likely evidence of some serious lab time.
 The manuscript includes extracts from the work of 14th-century Franciscan friar and alchemist Johannes De Rupescissa and drawings of alchemical instrumentation.

 All nine manuscripts come from the collection of Dutch businessman Joost R. Ritman.
-Fortunately for CHF, Les Enluminures, the gallery selling the manuscripts, preferred that they go to a library and that the collection stay in one piece.
-The manuscripts are already being put to serious scholarly use and will probably appear in one of CHF’s upcoming museum exhibits.
-Now that CHF has a core collection of alchemical manuscripts, it’s likely more manuscripts will accrete around this core, rather like an alchemical form of gravity.
-(A first-edition copy of Newton’s foundational work on gravity, the Principia, is also part of CHF’s rare-book collection.)
+Fortunately, Les Enluminures, the gallery selling the manuscripts, preferred that they go to a library and that the collection stay in one piece.
+The manuscripts are already being put to serious scholarly use and will probably appear in an upcoming museum exhibition at the Institute.
+Now that the Sciehas a core collection of alchemical manuscripts, it’s likely more manuscripts will accrete around this core, rather like an alchemical form of gravity.
+(A first-edition copy of Newton’s foundational work on gravity, the Principia, is also part of the Institute’s rare-book collection.)